raydac/jprol/README.md

     <version>2.1.0</version>
 </dependency>
 ```

-The engine uses another my project [java-prolog-parser](https://github.com/raydac/java-prolog-parser) which initially was a part of the jprol engine but then it was extracted as an autonomous project because sometime it is usefult to have only prolog parser for data files.
+It uses another project [java-prolog-parser](https://github.com/raydac/java-prolog-parser) which initially was a part of the JPprol engine but then it was extracted into autonomous module because sometime it is useful to have only prolog parser for data files.

 ## Java method can play a predicate

-The engine allows communicate with Java methods and use them as predicates through special annotations.
+The engine communicates with Java methods marked by special annotationas and having special signature.

 For instance, below I show how implemented the `<</2` predicate of the core JProl library.
 As you can see, the method is just marked by `@JProlPredicate` annotation.
-Of course it is impossible to mark just any method because a marked method has to have special signature among arguments: `JProlChoicePoint` and `TermStruct`.
+It is imp[ossible just mark any method but only methods with special signature and arguments `JProlChoicePoint` and `TermStruct` because they provided during a call.

 ```Java
 @JProlPredicate(evaluable = true, signature = "<</2", args = {
   "+evaluable,+evaluable"}, reference = "Bitwise left shift")